xupei0610/Backtracking-Search/ReadMe.md

   3. _**CrossMath.py**_ is the implement for **CrossMath** puzzles.

-  This file provides four functions who can randomly generate a solve puzzle in the format of string and according to the given size, who can sparse the string and return a dictionary containing all related binary or multi-nary constraints, who can print a puzzle board into the command window or terminal, and who can solve a puzzle in the given string format via BT() class mentioned above.
+  This file provides four functions who can randomly generate a solve puzzle in the format of string and according to the given size, who can parse the string and return a dictionary containing all related unary, binary or/and multi-nary constraints, who can print a puzzle board into the command window or terminal, and who can solve a puzzle in the given string format via BT() class mentioned above.

   Due to the support of PC() class, the solver of this puzzle in the file can solve the CrossMath whose size is more than 3x3.